MERNMONGO/Store/README.md

 # Grocery Shopping

+## ***Introduction***
+This app is used to help better visualize your grocery list.
+Usually one would use your notes app and it would just be a plain list.
+Here you can easily add and delete items to your list.
+You can delete with a click of a button instead of erasing manually.
+This app will help color code and organize your list by section.
+Items will be arranged by section and color coded.
+As a result you won't have to go back and forth between grocery aisles.
+You will be able to more efficiently scan your long list and look for items.

 ## ***Motivation***
 Motivation for this project was to help practice my MERN and CRUD knowledge.
 Motivation was to create an app that'll organizeg your grocery list and color code it.